Brentwood Union School District Budget Newsletter

 REQUIRED EXPENDITURES CONSUME LARGE PORTION OF NEW MONEY THAT IS PROVIDED TO DISTRICT

 The statutory Cost of Living Adjustment (COLA) provided to districts each year is calculated at the state level.
 It is not specifically designed to provide schools what they need to keep up with inflation.
-BUSD’s 2024-25 budget was built on a projected COLA of 3.94%.
-Due to a significant state budget shortfall and changing economics, that COLA was reduced to 1.07%.
-The change in COLA caused an immediate reduction of $3,000,000 to the district in ongoing revenue.
+BUSD’s 2025-26 budget was built on a projected COLA of 2.03%.

-Mandated cost increases often outpace revenue increases to the district causing deficit spending and will eventually lead to the need for budget reductions.
+Mandated cost increases often outpace revenue increases to the district, causing deficit spending or the need for budget reductions.